Sillunu Oru Kaadhal

-Sillunu Oru Kaadhal is a 2006 Indian Tamil-language romantic drama film directed by Krishna.
+Sillunu Oru Kaadhal is a 2006 Indian Tamil-language romantic drama film directed by Krishna and produced by K. E. Gnanavel Raja.
 It stars Suriya, Jyothika, and Bhoomika, while Shriya Sharma, Sukanya, Vadivelu and Santhanam play supporting roles.
-The film's score and soundtrack were composed by A. R. Rahman, with lyrics by the Indian poet Vaali; cinematography for the film was handled by R. D. Rajasekhar and editing was handled by Anthony.
+The film's score and soundtrack were composed by A. R. Rahman, with lyrics by Vaali; cinematography for the film was handled by R. D. Rajasekhar and editing was handled by Anthony.
 The film was released on 8 September 2006, three days before the wedding of Suriya and Jyothika.
 In 2015, it was remade into Marathi as Tu Hi Re.

 Plot

 Kundavi was brought up in a small town called Ambasamudram in Tirunelveli district.
 She, along with her two friends, decide to have a love marriage.
 However she is not so successful.
 Her father arranges her marriage to Gowtham against her wishes.
 Both look gloomy during the wedding due to obvious reasons.

 Six years later in Mumbai they have a five-year-old daughter Ishwarya and live happily in love as a married couple.
 Gowtham works as the chief mechanical engineer at Maruti Suzuki and Kundavi works at a local call centre.
 Gowtham goes to New York City for a short period.
 During this time, Kundavi comes across Gowtham's old college diary.
 Gowtham wanted to be an engineer from a young age and forced his father's brother to pay for a seat in Coimbatore for mechanical engineering.
-From the second year of college he is the don.
+From the second year of college, he reached a position of good power in social standing and was feared.
 In college, he is attracted to Ishwarya, whose father is a Member of Parliament from Coimbatore.
 Gowtham and Ishwarya fall in love and decide to get married.
 At the registrar's office after Gowtham ties the knot, Ishwarya's father and his men beat him up, separating the lovers and sending Ishwarya off to Sydney, Australia.
 At the end of the diary, Gowtham writes a note: "If I have one wish, it would be to live with Ishwarya happily at least for one day."
 Then, due to his uncle's last wish at death bed, Gowtham agrees to marry Kundavi.

 Gowtham returns from New York and finds his wife changed.
 She works late and avoids him.
 Once Kundavi finds out he does love her and how much he missed her during New York trip, she finds his lost love who had just returned from Australia.
 Ishwarya has become a modern girl in contrast to the demure salwar kameez girl she was in college, and completely ignores her father at the airport due to his past behaviour with her.
 Kundavi asks Ishwarya to visit them and she tells her husband that he should live happily with Ishwarya for a day and that for that one day, she and their daughter do not exist for him, and leaves Gowtham with Ishwarya.